realworldocaml/book/book/testing/README.md

 ```

 The above, however, is not the expected outcome!
 In particular, all of
-our calls to `consume` succeeded, despite the 2-per-second rate limit.
+our calls to `consume` succeeded, despite us trying to violate the
-That's because there was a bug in our implementation.
-In particular,
+2-per-second rate limit.
+That's because there was a bug in our
-we have a queue of times where consume events occurred, and we use
+implementation.
+The implementation has a queue of times where consume
-this function to draing the queue.
+events occurred, and we use this function to drain the queue.

 ```ocaml file=examples/correct/rate_limiter_show_bug/rate_limiter.ml,part=1
 let rec drain_old_events t =